Dining Room Standard Sizes: The Size Guide

 - To determine the table length, allow 1' per person you intend to sit.
 This allows room for people to sit comfortably, but you can squeeze in an extra person if need-be.

 - Allow for 2-3' of clearance on each side of the table.
 This allows for ample space when pulling out seats.
 3 feet is the ideal amount of space, but, if you want to squeeze in a table, 2 feet is sufficient.

 - Take other furniture into account.
 To go with the last tip, make sure there's ample space between other pieces and your dining table.

 Standard Dining Chair Sizes

-Another important factor to take into account when selecting a table for your space is the type of dining chairs you'd like to use.
+Another important factor to take into account when selecting a table, is the type of dining chairs you will use.